FAQs

 • 100+ participating stations

-• 7,300 donors
+• 10,000+ PMGD donors

-• $1.3M raised since inception
+• $2M raised

-• 9.3% average increase in digital revenue
+• 9.8% average increase in digital revenue

 Absolutely not.
-The more the merrier, in this third year and in the future.
+The more the merrier, in this fourth year and in the future.
 One of the ways event-centric fundraising initiatives like PMGD gains momentum is through increased involvement over time.
 If your station participates for the first time this year, you’ll benefit from PMGD success at your station as well as help make it more successful nationwide.